ahdis/Test/files/MedicationCardDocument.md

  71    },
 ```

-The resource "Binary" represents the Medication Card document as PDF
+The resource "Binary" represents the original representation of the Medication Card document

 ```
   1 "resource": {